Toward The Low Sun

 Toward the Low Sun came from difficult beginnings but you’re unlikely to guess this from hearing it.
 It’s a formidable album, taut and restless, brimming with confidence, ideas and ability.
 Still, according to Warren Ellis, there was a strong chance it might never have existed.

-Ellis recently told me that for a long time after their last album, 2005's Cinder, the band were unable to conjure anything in the studio that could spark their interests and match past glories, to the point where the Dirty Three came close to breaking up.
-“Nothing had come out of any new sessions that we'd done,” he said, “and certainly I was a little spooked by that.
+Ellis recently told me that for a long time after their last album, 2005’s Cinder*, the band were unable to conjure anything in the studio that could spark their interests and match past glories, to the point where the Dirty Three came close to breaking up. ?Nothing had come out of any new sessions that we’d done,? he said, ?and certainly I was a little spooked by that.
 You know it felt like maybe this was the end of the group.
-Before this new record, it felt like that.”
-But with Toward The Low Sun, things took a brighter turn and now, with a much-anticipated tour of Australia beginning next month, there's not a snowball's chance in hell that Ellis, Turner and White will soon be winding things down.
+Before this new record, it felt like that.?
+But with *Toward The Low Sun, things took a brighter turn and now, with a much-anticipated tour of Australia [beginning next month](/news/4427742), there’s not a snowball’s chance in hell that Ellis, Turner and White will soon be winding things down.
 If this record is any indication, you’ll miss the forthcoming shows at your peril.

 Toward The Low Sun is a work that successfully melds the strongest elements of their past with persuasive experimentation that’s done with subtlety, economy and reach.
 It contains some of the noisiest, most insistent music the Dirty Three have yet created, however it also takes time to unfold and reveal itself.
 I’m still hearing brave new things 20 listens in; there are occasional moments when the knotted, overdubbed intricacy of some arrangements confounds certainty as to whether these thrilling sounds are being made by a violin or a guitar.
 Unlike some Dirty Three releases, it’d be difficult to have this one softly playing as gentle background music, yet just when you’re resigned to a brash and bumpy ride you’ll be caught off-guard by shameless melodies and soaring musicianship that coalesce in moments of overwhelming optimism.